TLS certificate setup

 Generate client stuff

-Everything is exactly the same on clients, except the paths will be different and there's a different config file.
+Everything is exactly the same on clients, except the paths will be different and there's a different extension to use.
 I'm not going to cover any of this in depth, just list the commands.
 Refer to the server section for details.

 Generate private key and CSR